UniekLee/Blog/content/posts/2014-03-19-does-god-always-give-back.md

 - Thoughts
 ---

 A little while ago God challenged me to start giving more money as an offering to Him.
-It started with one project's wage, but God soon prompted me to give Him a whole lot more - basically everything that wasn't my regular, base income was to go to God.
+It started with one project's wage, but God soon prompted me to give Him a whole lot more - basically everything that wasn't my regular, base income was to go to God.<!--more-->

 My response was: "That's fine, but then I have nothing left to save for a new computer, for a plane ticket to London for Taryn's wedding etc. so that's up to You then!"